ibm-cloud-docs/openshift/ts-storage/ts-storage-ocs-pending.md

    ```
    {: screen}

-This error indicates that that the classic or VPC cluster where your OCS storage cluster is installed is a multizone cluster, but the storage classes specified in the `monStorageClassName` or `osdStorageClassName` fields in your CRD have a `VolumeBindingMode` parameter that is set to `Immediate`.
-Multizone OCS deployments require storage classes that have the `VolumeBindingMode` parameter set to `WaitForFirstConsumer`.
+This error indicates that that the classic or VPC cluster where your ODF storage cluster is installed is a multizone cluster, but the storage classes specified in the `monStorageClassName` or `osdStorageClassName` fields in your CRD have a `VolumeBindingMode` parameter that is set to `Immediate`.
+Multizone ODF deployments require storage classes that have the `VolumeBindingMode` parameter set to `WaitForFirstConsumer`.

 {: tsResolve}
 1. [Create custom storage class](/docs/openshift?topic=openshift-vpc-block#vpc-customize-storage-class) with the `VolumeBindingMode` set to `WaitForFirstConsumer`, or choose a pre-exisiting storage class with the same parameters.

-2. List the name of your OCS storage cluster.
+2. List the name of your ODF storage cluster.
    ```sh
    oc get ocscluster
    ```